“The tanks are coming – we have to go. Get in the car. Now!”Eleni Hadjivasili, August 1974 (The day my family fled Famagusta)

 The Turkish army gained control of the town (and the whole north of the country) and fenced it off, but even then many locals thought they would be able to return before long, certain that the international community would not stand by and let them be banished from their hometown.
 But then days turned into weeks, months and years.

 Ten years later, the United Nations demanded that Turkey release the resort town, now known as Varosha, so that people could return to their homes.
 Turkey refused, and to this day keeps Varosha under tight military surveillance, with twisted barbed wire and corrugated iron fencing patrolled by heavily armed guards, and sign posted with threatening messages warning against trespassing, filming or photography.

 The hotels and houses behind the fence stand empty and decaying, glass windows shattered, gaping holes exposing lift shafts and cables.
 This towering graveyard is a bleak reminder of what divided Cyprus not that long ago, tearing both Greek and Turkish Cypriots alike from their homes and communities.

 Today you can drive from the old walled city of Famagusta on the north of the border, to Palm Beach on the edge of Varosha.
 Arkın Palm Beach on the edge of the sands still functions normally as a hotel, and its fresh white and bright blue facade only serves to contrast more with the shells of former hotels only yards away on the other side of the fence.

-When we arrived at Palm Beach the Tukish army and UN soldiers were not helpfully handing out pamphlets about the history of Varosha, so I had to look elsewhere to learn about it.
+Of course when we arrived at Palm Beach, the Turkish army and UN soldiers were not helpfully handing out pamphlets about the history of Varosha, so I had to look elsewhere to learn about it.
 Victoria Hislop’s book The Sunrise is a great place to start if you want to really feel the emotional weight of it all, as well as this true story that I quoted in the intro, or you can turn to this quick article if you want the bullet point option.